-During the annual CVSA Brake Safety Week enforcement blitz, from August 22-28, 2021, enforcement officials inspected 35,764 commercial motor vehicles across the U.S, Canada, and Mexico.
+During the annual CVSA Brake Safety Week enforcement blitz, from August 21-27, 2022, enforcement officials inspected 38,117 commercial motor vehicles (CMVs) across the U.S, Canada, and Mexico.

-According to CVSA’s released data, 12% of the vehicles inspected were placed out of service (OOS) due to critical brake-related inspection item conditions until critical brake violations were corrected, much like the brake safety week results of 2020 and a slight decrease from the 2019 blitz.
+According to CVSA’s released data, 13.3% of the vehicles inspected were placed out of service (OOS) due brake-related critical vehicle inspection item violations.

 The annual inspection blitz was conducted at fixed weigh stations, temporary pop-up inspection sites and during roving roadway patrols.